BadrulBorhanudin/carpoolfortest/README.md

 ## Questions
 If you have any questions, you can reach out to me via email at badrulborhanudin@gmail.com.
 You can also find more information about me and my other projects on my GitHub profile: [BadrulBorhanudin](https://github.com/BadrulBorhanudin)

+## Acknowledgements

+## Acknowledgments

+I would like to thank the following resources and communities for their invaluable support and inspiration in making this project possible:

+- This project is purely built from 21-MERN/01-Activities/26-Stu_Resolver-Context.
+- UI inspirations were drawn from [Reddit](https://www.reddit.com/), [Dribbble](https://dribbble.com/), [Pinterest](https://www.pinterest.com/) and [Facebook](https://www.facebook.com/).
+- The members of the [Developer Group on Discord](https://discord.com/channels/1093904748521996298/1093913093068828672) for their advice, feedback, and support.
+- Various online tools and resources that facilitated the development process.

 ## Links
 * [The URL of the functional, deployed application.](https://www.youtube.com/watch?v=dQw4w9WgXcQ)